jstgriswold/GodotDemoGame/README.md

 ## Description

-This is a small demo game made by James Griswold to learn Godot.
+This is a small demo game I made to learn Godot.

 ## Features